mrl280/prompt-safety-agent/docs/content/dataset-exploration.md

 ## Exploring n-grams

 \( n \)-grams are contiguous sequences of words of length \( n \).
-Unigrams are the special case where \( n = 1 \).
-I.e., individual words.
+Unigrams are the special case where \( n = 1 \), representing individual words.

-To assess whether \( n \)-grams are useful in separating classes, dataset labels were randomly permuted, breaking the correspondence between each prompt and its label.
-Comparing the average top-10 log-likelihood ratio (LLR) from the correctly labeled data to those obtained from shuffled labels provides an initial indication of the unigrams’ discriminatory power.
+To assess whether \( n \)-grams are useful in separating classes, dataset labels were randomly shuffled 10 times, to break the correspondence between each prompt and its true label.
+The average top-10 log-likelihood ratio (LLR) was then calculated for both the correctly labeled data and the shuffled label sets.
+The real average top-10 LLR of 1058.54 is substantially higher than the mean shuffled average of 11.71 (with shuffled values ranging from 10.32 to 12.76).
+This result strongly suggests that unigrams capture meaningful patterns that effectively distinguish between classes.

-TODO: Add results and analysis.

 To understand the relative discriminatory power of \( n \)-grams of different lengths, the average of the top-10 LLRs was compared across varying values of \( n \).
 The results are shown in Figure 4.